im-rahulr/qwen-code/docs/cli/commands.md

 # CLI Commands

-Qwen Code supports several built-in commands to help you manage your session, customize the interface, and control its behavior.
+Codecraft supports several built-in commands to help you manage your session, customize the interface, and control its behavior.
 These commands are prefixed with a forward slash (`/`), an at symbol (`@`), or an exclamation mark (`!`).

 ## Slash commands (`/`)